lapek/sudoku/README.md

-# Sudoku #
+# Sudoku
+> Click [here](https://lapek.github.io/sudoku/) to try it.

-A Sudoku puzzle game written in Javascript & HTML5/CSS.
+A Sudoku puzzle game written in Javascript and HTML5/CSS.